particle-iot/docs/src/content/tutorials/product-tools/introduction.md

 - Using JTAG/SWD.
 More common on an assembly line, also the fastest method.
 - Using USB.
 More common for small numbers of devices.
 - OTA.
-Less common for cellular devices as it can use a lot of data.
+Less common for cellular devices.

 This also is a good time to test the device and make sure it is working properly.